How To Find A Great Tenant

 - They pay regularly.
 Notice I didn’t say “on time.”
 A friend of mine has a tenant that pays 2 days late every month, along with late fees.
 He’s effectively making $600 more a year in rent because his tenant can’t manage his/her money.

 (Note: follow your lease.
 If it allows for late fees, you can’t get angry when the tenants take advantage of this.
 Likewise, you should begin evictions immediately upon non-receipt of payment in accordance with the lease.
-Read my guide on how to evict a tenant to get started.)
+Read my guide on how to evict a tenant or reference my tenant eviction checklist to get started.)

 These are some of the characteristics of a good tenant.
 To be fair, these are simply minimum requirements.
 I don’t want a good tenant though.
 I want a GREAT tenant!